 The traditional IT help desk and IT service desk models need to change.
 Why?
 Because digital consumers expect so much more of IT service delivery and support.
 An internal, or outsourced, IT service desk might be good at fixing IT issues and helping to ensure that employees can keep working.
 But they now need to do so much more on the back of the digital transformation strategies that are improving the customer-engagement capabilities of companies around the world.
 Digital is changing the rules of customer and service support – and this has only just begun.
+This applies to other corporate service providers too (and enterprise service management strategies can help).

 These new, and higher, expectations of digital consumers – which includes employees – mean that IT organizations need to reassess their offered IT support services and capabilities across four key areas: